octavioduarte/octavioduarte/README.md

 - 👋 Hi, I’m @octavioduarte
-- 👀 I’m interested in Node 🐢🚀, Golang 🌀 and Machine Learning
+- 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Data Science with focus in Machine Learning
 - 📫 How to reach me octavioduarte2105@gmail.com